crystaladventure/crystaladventure.github.io/about.md

 Mountains are fun - it keeps me humble and honest always.
 There is always something to learn.

+> "The world is your oyster.
+Don't feel that high accomplishments is necessary for acceptance."

 *Thank You for reading!*